equinton/dbexportmodel/readme.md

 These keys will be associated with *the first table* described in the template.

 ## Using the program
 The program was written in PHP, version 7.2 minimum.
+These modules must be installed and activated: zip, json, pgsql.

 ### Command line use